jelvehk/MovieApp/ReadMe.txt

 # Description
 -I have developed movie app using .Net Core 3.1 and react.
--Add the x-access-token to appsettings file
--Because the poster images are not found in the web api I used a default image for movies
+-Add the x-access-token to appsettings file ("X-Access-Token": "add token here") -Because the poster images are not found in the web api I used a default image for movies